Last updated: Apr 21, 2026

 Day Completed: July 15

-Step 15: The Lender Reviews and Approves the Submitted Documents and Prepares for Loan Closing
+Step 15: The Lender Completes Their Final Review and Prepares for Closing

 Time Taken: Ten days